Automated Weekly AI Newsletter

 The Curation Criteria

-The prompt engineering became the most crucial and challenging part of this project.
-I wanted a specific mix of content:
+The prompt engineering became the most crucial and challenging part of this project, as I wanted a specific mix of content:

 - 6-8 articles on AI applications in ecological and environmental fields